 Celebrating the tradition and history of the 1912 built hotel, the new interior design direction has built-in a softer, tonal feel, with warmer furnishings to ensure your stay is cozier and comfier.

 ENJOY A SLEEP IN AT HARRY’S WITH A MIDDAY CHECK-OUT!

 Are you a night owl or an early-riser?
 Harry’s is a lively hotel on the weekends and while we endeavour to make your stay as comfortable as possible, if you have any sensitivity to noise please let us know when you’re booking so we can select the best room for your stay, Ph: +2 8262 8800

 Prove it.
 Get 10% off your room!

-Incl. late check-out, priority entry to events, drinks and breakfast for two!
+Incl. late check-out, priority entry to events, and drinks!
+Enquire for more information

 Let us know and we’ll take 20% off your room.

 The independent, heritage listed hotel harry is set in the cultural heart of surry hills and the cbd.